marcuslull/InventoryDemo/README.md

 * the maximum and minimum values.
 *  Rename the file the persistent storage is saved to.
 *  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

 **File name:** Part.java, BootStrapData.java, InhousePartForm.html, OutsourcedPartForm.html, AddInhousePartController.java, AddOutsourcedPartController.java
 **Lines:** Part.java - 32-50, InhousePartForm.html - 26-29, OutsourcedPartForm.html - 27-30, AddInhousePartController.java - 52-59, AddOutsourcedPartController.java - 53-60
 **Change:** Adding min/max fields for the part entity as well as the 2 part views.
 Adding if block to respective controllers to log the constraint violation and return the view.
+**Note:** Code for the last bullet of this prompt is no longer functional.
+I have commented out the code for your inspection, but it is rendered obsolete/ineffective by my implementation of Part H - Add Validation.
+Please take this into consideration while grading this part.
+Thank you!

 ### Part H
 **Prompt:** Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 *  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 *  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 *  Display error messages when adding and updating parts if the inventory is greater than the maximum.

 **File name:** BootStrapData.java, AddInhousePartController.java, AddOutsourcedPartController.java, AddProductController.java, Part.java, MaxConstraint.java, MaxValidator.java, MinConstraint.java, MinValidator.java, inhousePartForm.html, OutsourcedPartForm.html, productForm.html
 **Lines:** BootStrapData.java - 233, AddInhousePartController.java - 53-59, AddOutsourcedPartController.java - 50-56, AddProductController.java - 54-58, 82-100, Part.java - 21-22, 35, 37, 61-76, MaxConstraint.java - new file, MaxValidator.java - new file, MinConstraint.java - new file, MinValidator.java - new file, inhousePartForm.html - 22-23, 29,32, OutsourcedPartForm.html - 23-24, 30, 33, productForm.html 25-35
 **Change:** Implementing new custom constraint validators for the part class to check that inventory levels are between min/max thresholds.
 Any validation violations are caught and displayed by the appropriate view.